Fires in Edo: List of great fires

 Abarenbō Shōgun (暴れん坊将軍) was a program broadcast from 1978 through 2003 on TV Asahi, a Japanese television network.
 This red lantern is a symbol of the Megumi firefighters who played a recurring role in this Edo period drama.

 The following representative table lists some great fires in the history of Edo that caused catastrophic losses of life and material damage.
 The three that occurred in the eras of Meireki, Meiwa and Bunka were called the Three Great Fires of Edo (江戸三大大火).
 The Great Fire of Meireki in 1657 is considered to have been the most disastrous of the three conflagrations.
 Fires in Edo often quickly escalated, in large part due to the city's urban environment being characterized by inflammable wooden machiya buildings that were heated by charcoal-burning fireplaces.
-Given the limitations of firefighting technology at the time as well as the unreliability of Edo's water supply system, once a blaze in a neighborhood crammed with wooden building stock got out of hand there was little authorities could due to prevent its spread to other parts of the city.
+Given the limitations of firefighting technology at the time as well as the unreliability of Edo's water supply system, once a blaze in a neighborhood crammed with wooden building stock got out of hand there was little authorities could do to prevent its spread to other parts of the city.
 Apart from the great conflagrations, there were also intermittent small fires in this period that (taken together) caused greater damage and loss of life in Edo than any of the more singularly destructive blazes.